eduardocanova23/RL-Grid-World-Env/README.md

 4 - Position and timestamp are accounted <br>
 5 - Binary verison of 3: instead of reward value, there is a binary marker that says wether it's a positive reward or a negative reward <br>
 6 - Same as 1 but the rewards don't vanish when collected <br>
+7
+8 - State is the existence of yellow or blue diamonds in each position.
+The goal is fixed in (1,3)